IT Support & Cybersecurity for Canadian Accounting Firms

 What happens if our systems go down during tax season?

 Fusion’s managed service includes 24/7 monitoring and a 1-hour response target for critical issues.
 If a system failure occurs during peak filing season, your issue is prioritized for immediate attention so you’re not waiting behind lower-priority tickets.
-Our disaster recovery plans are tested regularly, and we maintain encrypted, air-gapped backups that can restore your environment without paying a ransom.
 The goal is to get people working again fast.
 We’ve done it before.

 How do we prove to clients and insurers that our data is secure?

 Fusion Computing aligns security operations to CIS Controls v8.1 and provides regular security reporting, access audits, vulnerability scanning, and a documented security baseline.
 That means you can show clients and insurers what’s in place instead of making promises you can’t back up.
-This documentation supports cyber insurance questionnaires, client due diligence requests, and CPA Canada cybersecurity guidance.
 Our CEO holds the CISSP certification, providing executive-level security leadership for your practice.
-It’s not outsourced or delegated.

 IT for Canadian accounting firms